hexa-org/policy/specs/IDQL-core-specification.md

     . . .
   actions:
     . . .
-  objects:
+  object:
     . . .
 ```

-Attributres used for versioning of policy statements include:
+Attributes used for versioning of policy statements include:
 * `date` - A modification date expressed in `DateTime` format.
 Value MUST be encoded as a valid `xsd:dateTime`
   as specified in Section 3.3.7 of XML XSD Definitions (See:
   [W3C XML Schema Definition Language(XSD) 1.1 Part2: Data Types](http://www.w3.org/TR/xmlschema11-2/))